lexibank/tlopo/out/vol3/chapter12.md

 Coconut fronds are 4--6 m long and have a thick stalk (petiole) which narrows into a central spine or midrib (rachis) from which grow leaflets (pinnae) 60-90cm in length.
 Fronds serve as roofing material for shelters.
 Their leaflets are used to make baskets, and the dried ribs of the leaflets are bound together to make brooms.

-As noted in ch.4, §2.5, Oceanic languages tend to have more than one term for the coconut frond, distinguishing between the green frond on the palm and the fallen, dried brown frond.
+As noted in [ch.4, §2.5](../contributions/3-4#s-2-5), Oceanic languages tend to have more than one term for the coconut frond, distinguishing between the green frond on the palm and the fallen, dried brown frond.

+<a id="s-5-1-1"></a>

-12.5.1.1 Green fronds
+### 5.1.1 Green fronds

 Whether there was a single POc word denoting a green frond is debatable.
 Scattered languages use compounds meaning 'leaf of coconut' (Titan _lau-niw_, Anejom _neri-neañ_, Niuean _lau-niu_, each literally 'leaf-coconut' ) or 'branch of coconut' (Nehan _raŋ-kuen_, literally 'branch-coconut').
 There is thus some evidence for reconstructing _&ast;raun ni niuR_ 'leaf of coconut' and/or _&ast;raqan ni niuR_ 'branch of coconut'.